 It will provide you with an instant, accurate calculation to help you plan and budget your self build project.

 - enter a valid UK post code

 - don’t leave any answers blank.
 If the question does not apply to your project, answer with a 0

-A Tip to Save You Money on Your Self Build
+Top Tip to Save Money on Your Build Costs

 See below for help and FAQs.

 Using the HB&R build cost calculator is no substitute for professional advice and judgement, particularly where a property has unusual features or a very high specification.
 Professional advice on build costs can be obtained from a Quantity Surveyor – visit www.ricsfirms.com to find a firm in your area.